In this page, we present a simple example of a streaming application in WindFlow. The example showcases a well-known streaming benchmark: WordCount.

 };

-Finally, we define the Sink functional logic as below.
+Finally, we define the functional logic of the Sink as shown below.

 class Sink_Functor